suyashk12/GNN_binding_energies/material_characterize_project/README.md

 https://colab.research.google.com/github/chaitjo/geometric-gnn-dojo/blob/main/geometric_gnn_101.ipynb
 https://dmol.pub/dl/gnn.html

-As a tech stack, you could use:
+This tutorial uses PyTorch and we include a yml file for a conda enviroment that can run the code in this tutorial.

+List of possible tech stacks:
  - [PyTorch](https://github.com/pytorch) with [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) for graphs.
  - [Flax](https://github.com/google/flax)/[JAX](https://github.com/google/jax) with [jraph](https://github.com/google-deepmind/jraph) as graph library
  - [TensorFlow](https://github.com/tensorflow) with the [GNN sub-module](https://github.com/tensorflow/gnn) for graphs.

-But these are just suggestions for inspiration.
+These and the tutorial are just suggestions for inspiration.
 You are free to choose any model you like to solve this task.
-We emphasize that graphs are permutation invariant, under permuting nodes and edges, so your result should be invariant under this input transformation.

 Good luck!